Hugo in Action book review

 Another fine reason to purchase the book is that the source code for each chapter is available online in the hugo in action github repository.

 The book starts with a good overview of the JAMstack and the main benefits to be gained, the main components of a JAMstack site and how it works.
 There is a useful section on why you would need to build a site using the JAMstack.
 The chapter then moves on to the various options for static site generator.
 There are a lot of very good options.
 You may well read the first chapter and discover that Hugo isn’t the best option for you.
 If that’s the case, then money well spent.
-The book from now on assumes you’re going with Hugo and starts outlining the case for Hugo.
+The book from now on assumes you’re going with Hugo and starts outlining the case for using it.
 If you are going to work with a technology, then you may as well get a compelling reason to adopt it as well as its strengths, weaknesses and alternatives.

 The next chapter, Live in 30 minutes - you now have a website will do exactly what it says.
 You will (if you follow along at home) develop a website in 30 minutes fully deployed to the internet.
 You’ll be taken through initial site generation using the